larsgehrke/mt/README.md

   + **old2** [No batch; single lateral output]

     As *old*, but each PK produce only one lateral output for all outgoing connections.

-  + **v1** [batch processing; stacked lateral output]
+  + **v1a** [batch processing; stacked lateral output]

     Based on *old*, but this implementation can process the samples of one batch (with arbitrary batch size) in parallel.
 The Prediction Kernel is implemented as a custom PyTorch class in Python with the usage of tensor operations realising the nn layers (fc, lstm, fc).
 In the last iteration per epoch the batch size will probably not fit the rest of the data samples.
 In this case the weight tensors are automatically adapted for this last iteration with a special batch size (amount of remaining samples).

+  + **v1b** [batch processing; single lateral output]

+    As *v1a*, but each PK produce only one lateral output for all outgoing connections.

   + **v2** [batch processing; single lateral output; hard coded lateral connections in CUDA]

-    As *v1*, but with a custom CUDA kernel that is implementing the lateral flow between the PKs at the beginning of each time step.
+    As *v1b*, but with a custom CUDA kernel that is implementing the lateral flow between the PKs at the beginning of each time step.
 However, in this CUDA kernel the grid structure where each PK is laterally connected with up to 8 surrounding neighbors (cf. https://arxiv.org/pdf/1912.11141.pdf) is hard coded.

   + **v3** [batch processing; single lateral output; flexible lateral connections in CUDA]

-    As *v2*, but instead of using a CUDA kernel that is hard coding the lateral connections, the CUDA kernel processes adjacency lists that contain the lateral connections.
+    As *v2*, but instead of using a CUDA kernel that is hard coding the lateral connections, the CUDA kernel processes adjacency lists that define the lateral connections.
 The adjacency lists are created in Python and passed as a static value to the CUDA code.

 + **qa** Quality assurance (qa).
 Folder for all unit tests.
 The execution of these unit tests should be selected by calling unit_test.py with the specific command line argument.